manabie-com/manabie-com.github.io/content/posts/why-we-use-cucumber-for-end-to-end-testing/index.md

 In this steps, you can use any language to do like: JS, Golang, ...

 End-to-end testing is not only software testing.
-But also is documentation, source of truth system
+But also is documentation, source of truth

 Cucumber provides easy way to